bernardmaltais/openshiftdev/README.md

 ./ocup
 ```

 Wait a bit (2 to 5 minutes usually) and use the https:// link returned to connect to the Openshift console.
-For example, ocup.sh will return something like:
+For example, if everything goes well ocup.sh will return something like:

 ```shell
 [centos@openshiftdemo openshiftdev]$ ./ocup.sh